 Blepharoplasty and eyelid ptosis surgery are both designed to treat droopy eyelids.
 The main difference between the procedures is that blepharoplasty is primarily performed for cosmetic purposes while ptosis repair is intended to correct a medical condition.
 “Ptosis,” refers to a condition in which the levator muscles of the eyelids are weakened, causing a sleepy or droopy look.
 In some severe cases, patients may have trouble fully opening their eyes or experience headaches, a loss of peripheral vision, and other symptoms.

 Questions?
-For more information about eyelid surgery or to schedule a consultation with our plastic surgeon, please contact Gryskiewicz Twin Cities Cosmetic Surgery today.
+For more information about eyelid surgery or to schedule a consultation with our plastic surgeons, please call or text our office to schedule your consultation today.